paulduran/mediamanager/README.md

 Movies
 ------
 MediaManager allows you to keep a catalog of your movies whether they be media files or physical media.
+Movie information such as cast, genre, movie summary and cover art can be fetched using one of the app helpers.
+Alternatively, the information can be entered manually.
+Please note that the cover image may be updated by dragging/dropping a new image over the old one.

 Tv Shows
 --------